A brief history of time - my understanding of spacetime

 It worths to note that, the speed of light is still constant no matter which square it is measured in.
 And since the light travels in space, the path can be affected by the curvature of spacetime.

 Einstein showed that, there is no such thing called gravitational force.
 The gravity is manifestation of curvature of spacetime.
-The movement of planets is actually a straight line in the spacetime dimensions.
+The movement of planets is simply a straight line in the spacetime dimensions.
 We see them moving around a star because that's the shortest path it can move from a point to another.